 Image Acquisition:

 Both eyes were dilated with 1% phenylephrine and 2.5% tropicamide prior to each imaging session.
 For each session, a series of 25 4°x4° images was acquired covering a 12°x12° field of the central macula in both eyes (Figure 1A).
 Three imaging sessions were performed on each patient on the same clinic visit day, in order to minimize the potential for retinal change due to pathological progression.
 Retinal eccentricities were determined based on Euclidian distance from the fovea (Figure 1B).
 After image acquisition, each set of 3 images at each corresponding location were registered with an affine transformation in i2K Retina (DualAlign LLC, Clifton Park, NY, USA) to create a stack (Figure 1C).
-Images were subsequently pre-filtered, and cone photoreceptors were identified using a custom-built MATLAB cone counting algorithm (MathWorks, Natick, MA, USA) as previously described.8 Briefly, pre-filtering was accomplished by background subtraction using a moving 11-by-11 moving average filter, and the MATLAB algorithm was used to detect cones by thresholding intensity values of local maxima.
+Images were subsequently pre-filtered, and cone photoreceptors were identified using a custom-built MATLAB cone counting algorithm (MathWorks, Natick, MA, USA) as previously described.8 In short, pre-filtering was accomplished by background subtraction using a moving 11-by-11 moving average filter, and the MATLAB algorithm was used to detect cones by thresholding intensity values of local maxima.
 Binary cone detection maps were then generated for each image and used to create Voronoi diagrams representing cone density maps.
 Age-matched normals images from a prior AO repeatability study8 were used for comparison with the RP subjects from this study.

 Regions of interest (ROIs) were used to determine cone density variation in images across the three sessions for each fixation point.
-A grid of nine 100um x 100um ROIs were selected for each imaging set, with the central ROI positioned at the center of the stack overlay and the ROIs equally spaced XXX degrees each other (Figure 1C).
+A grid of nine 100um x 100um ROIs were selected for each imaging set, with the central ROI positioned at the center of the padded stack overlay and the ROIs equally spaced .5 degrees from each other (Figure 1C).
 ROIs that did not completely lie within the boundary of the three registered images were excluded from analysis (Figure 1D).
 There were 4,500 total ROIs (10 subjects, 25 image stacks per eye, 9 ROIs per location), out of which 33 ROIs were excluded, all from the same subject.
 For data analysis, ROIs were grouped based on the Euclidian distance from the fovea of the central ROI at each imaging location.
 This created five different foveal eccentricity groups, as shown in Figure 1B.

 A subset of ROIs ranging from 2 to 4 degrees retinal eccentricity were evaluated for further subgroup analysis based on subjective image quality, which was determined by the ability to clearly visualize a hexagonal cone mosaic.
 These ROIs avoided regions with major blood vessels, but there were no other exclusion criteria.
 Three independent graders reviewed a set of training images to establish “good”, “intermediate” and “poor” image quality.
 Following training, each grader independently reviewed the images and assigned one of the three grades.
 Images for which there was consensus of “good” and “poor” were included for analysis.
 When there was disagreement on an image grade, the graders collectively reviewed the image and a group decision was reached.
 Due to a low number of images graded as “intermediate” and a wide variation in image appearance resulting in reduced inter-grader agreement, this group was not included in the final analysis.